The Harrowing (Inside No. 9): Plot

 Katy and Shell explore and enter Hector's bedroom, where they find a circle of salt around the bed.
 They hear the bell again and trace the sound to Andras's room.
-When Katy opens the bed's curtains, Andras's deformed body is revealed; he is tied to the bed and gagged wearing only a cloth nappy.
+When Katy opens the bed's curtains, Andras's deformed body is revealed; he is tied to the bed and gagged, wearing only a cloth nappy.
 Katy goes to untie him, believing that Hector and Tabitha have kept him prisoner.
 Shell asks how Andras could have rung the bell if his hands were tied.
 Hector and Tabitha appear and show that it is they who rang the bell.
+Hector sings some of "Lord of the Dance" with his guitar; Tabitha stops him.
 They quote Dante's Inferno and explain that Hell is cold, as the text says, so the house must be kept refrigerated for Andras.
 They say he was possessed at age ten by Castiel, demon of mischief, but Castiel needs a new human host every fifty years, and Andras is now dying.
 Katy was chosen as the next host after a mutual friend at Tabitha and Hector's church recommended her to them.
 It is revealed that Shell also attends the church, and she helped them to lure Katy.
 Shell implies that the church's members protect the earth from being overrun by demons.

 Tabitha and Hector prepare to inject Katy with a sedative, informing her to remove her blazer and blouse, but she fights back.
 She runs downstairs only to find that the door is locked.
 Shell arrives and says that Katy cannot escape.
 Shell says she wanted to be Castiel's new human host, but she is too weak, whereas Katy has the strength of character needed to keep the demon contained.
 Shell injects Katy, who collapses.
-Upstairs, Katy is shown stripped to her white bra and knickers and is tied with cable ties to a chair as well as cleave gagged with a crepe bandage while Shell feeds Andras his "last supper": rusks and baby milk, the only food he can manage.
+Upstairs, Katy is shown stripped to her underwear and is tied to a chair and gagged while Shell feeds Andras his "last supper": rusks and baby milk, the only food he can manage.
 Hector, Tabitha and Shell leave Katy alone to become acquainted with Castiel, who, they say, will possess her as Andras dies.
 Andras advances on Katy.
 As she screams through the gag and struggles, Andras advances and repeatedly cries: "Mischief!"